Benefits & Services

-Serving Police Officers who wish to subscribe to the fund after their initial joining course can receive treatment for new injuries but will not be eligible to be treated for pre existing conditions until the officer has subscribed to the fund for 12 months.
+Serving Police Officers who wish to subscribe to the fund after their initial joining course can receive treatment for new injuries but will not be eligible to be treated for pre-existing conditions.

 The Fund exists to provide support relating to education and development for the children of police officers, from subscribing forces, where a parent has died or retired on ill health grounds.

 The Provincial Police Orphanage founded by Miss Gurney in Hove, Sussex, in 1890 as a branch of the practical work of the International Christian Police Association was the first attempt outside the Police Service to assist orphans and fatherless children of the Police.
 It was a small beginning.
 With the help of local churches, the Home provided board, lodgings and what education it could, for as many of the eligible children in the large area served - the South, South Midlands and Wales - as could be accommodated in a ten roomed house.
 Most of the cost of upkeep was provided by friends of Miss Gurney.

 Within ten years they were able to buy a larger house, with accommodation for about 30 children, Gatton Park, Redhill, Surrey and a few years later The Woodlands, Redhill, an estate of some 18 acres.
 Catherine Gurney, O.B.E. died on 11th August 1930.

 The Orphanage closed in 1947 and, with the changing social climate, the GURNEY FUND FOR POLICE ORPHANS was established.
 This enabled weekly allowances to be paid to mothers to ensure that the children remained in their own homes.